-- 2 2.4.1 The FDR Boulevard Corridor extends 4.5 miles from Pegg Road - 3 to St. Andrew's Church Road.
-A significant portion of the - 4 Corridor is developed and is characterized by numerous partially - 5 built-out automobile-oriented suburban shopping centers and - 6 office buildings. - 7 2.4.2 Some segments of FDR Boulevard are currently built and several - 8 infill segments are planned for construction.
-Completion of FDR - 9 Boulevard will likely depend on shared public and private - 10 contributions.
+- 2.4.1 The FDR Boulevard Corridor extends 4.5 miles from Pegg Road to St. Andrew's Church Road.
+A significant portion of the Corridor is developed and is characterized by numerous partially built-out automobile-oriented suburban shopping centers and office buildings. - 2.4.2 Some segments of FDR Boulevard are currently built and several infill segments are planned for construction.
+Completion of FDR Boulevard will likely depend on shared public and private contributions. - 2.4.3 Completion of the road through the corridor will meet important county goals: to relieve traffic congestion and improve access to the NAS along Three Notch Road, to open new lands and circulation routes necessary to manage anticipated growth in Lexington Park, support creation of more urban development patterns, and improve transit routes.
+This Plan supports development to provide mixed-use commercial and residential land uses, with the addition of concentrated nodes of high-intensity mixed-use development.
+Doing this requires improved integration of multifamily residential development into automobile-oriented suburban shopping and office centers and new transportation connections to existing residential development at the fringes of the corridor. - 2.4.4 This Plan's land use recommendation is for medium mixed-use commercial and residential land uses, with the addition of concentrated nodes of high-intensity mixed-use development.
+A mixed-use approach will allow integration of multi-family residential development into existing shopping and employment centers.
+New transportation connections from these centers to existing residential development at the fringes of the corridor should be built.

-11 2.4.3 Completion of the road through the corridor will meet important County goals: to relieve traffic congestion and 12 13 improve access to the NAS along Three Notch Road, to open 14 new lands and circulation routes necessary to manage 15 anticipated growth in Lexington Park, support creation of more 16 urban development patterns, and improve transit routes.
-This 17 Plan supports development to provide mixed-use commercial 18 and residential land uses, with the addition of concentrated 19 nodes of high-intensity mixed-use development.
-Doing this 20 requires improved integration of multifamily residential 21 development into automobile-oriented suburban shopping and 22 office centers and new transportation connections to existing 23 residential development at the fringes of the corridor.
-This Plan's land use recommendation is for medium mixed-use 24 2.4.4 commercial and residential land uses, with the addition of 25 26 concentrated nodes of high-intensity mixed-use development.
+- 2.4.5 The three nodes listed below and identified by letter on the Development Strategy map on the next page are recommended for redevelopment in a manner similar to that described at 2.1.3C to create a more inviting and walkable community south of Three Notch Road.

-- 27 A mixed-use approach will allow integration of multifamily - 28 residential development into existing shopping and - 29 employment centers.
-New transportation connections from - these centers to existing residential development at the fringesof the corridor should be built. - 32
+- A. Laurel Glen

-- 33 2.4.5 The three nodes listed below and identified by letter on the 34 Development Strategy map on the next page are recommended 35 for redevelopment in a manner similar to that described at 36 2.1.3C to create a more inviting and walkable community south - of Three Notch Road. - Laurel Glen (A)
+- B. Hickory Hills

-- Hickory Hills (B) - Patuxent Center (C)
+- C. Patuxent Center

-1 2.5 Jarboesville Focus Area
+2.5 Jarboesville Focus Area